CKoleva/TheaterOOPProject/README.md

 - [Nlohmann JSON](https://github.com/nlohmann/json): A C++ library for JSON serialization and deserialization.

+## Future Development and Enhancements

+### Seat Selection

+Enhance the ticket booking process by implementing a seat selection feature.
+Users will be able to visually select seats from an interactive seat map during the booking process.

+### Ticket Pricing

+Introduce dynamic ticket pricing to provide flexible pricing options for events.
+The system will calculate ticket prices based on various factors such as event popularity, seat location, or special promotions.

+### User Authentication

+Enhance the system's security and user management capabilities by implementing a user authentication system.
+Users will be required to log in with credentials, and different user roles (e.g., administrators, employees, customers) will have different levels of access and privileges.

+### Ticket QR Code

+Integrate a QR code generation feature for purchased tickets.
+Each ticket will have a unique QR code, and users can conveniently present their tickets for validation by scanning the QR code.

+### Event Types

+Enhance the system by introducing different types of events.
+Users will be able to specify the type of event (e.g., movie, play, concert) during event creation, providing more variety and flexibility in managing different types of performances.

 ## Example Data

 To provide a starting point and demonstrate the functionality of the Information System Program, you can use the following example JSON data: